slint-ui/slint/docs/language/src/reference/types.md

 -  **`transparentize(factor: float) -> brush`**

-    Returns a new color with the opacity decreased by `factor`, meaning the new opacity will be the current one times `factor`. factor is clamped to be between `0.0` and `1.0` before applying it.
+    Returns a new color with the opacity decreased by `factor`.
+    The transparency is obtained by multiplying the alpha channel by `(1 - factor)`.

 -  **`with_alpha(alpha: float) -> brush`**